 I began an apprenticeship with a TV repair shop in Albury and really began to get my hands dirty into electronics.
 Some of electric shocks I got I’ll never forget, 20,000 volts from a cathode ray tube stings like the same amount of bees stinging all at once.
 With girls still distracting me I was once dumped over the phone at work.
 When I got back to my work bench I got another massive electrical shock from the microwave oven I was half way fixing.
 That electrical shock threw me on my back and it had left pains in my arms and chest!
 Lucky to still be here!

-Sole searching, I began to travel the world and discovered a man can travel the world a hundred times over searching for something he already had at home.
+Soul searching, I began to travel the world and discovered a man can travel the world a hundred times over, searching for something he already had at home.
 Albury Wodonga had become my home and then I did what many of us are so afraid of.
 I bought a house, rented a room to help with payments and nutted down in another yet similar direction.

 Computers.
 By now it was 1998 and Windows 98 edition was released.
 I still vaguely remember the National News having a story on it.
 I was constantly asked by friends I should start to fix computers but for me computers were going to be a passing fad.
 After seeing that news story I searched high and low for an affordable computer.
 When purchased it I think I was up for 3 days getting into it, pulling it apart and discovering how it worked.
 Those childhood habits all over again!